bastianilso/virtual-reality-icons/README.md

  * `Eye Tracking:` The headset is capable of tracking eye movement and dilation while worn.

 ### VR Hand Controller(s)
-How the user's ability to control the VR system using one or both hands.
+The user's ability to control the VR system using one or both hands.

  * `Button-based hand control:` The user controls the VR system using input from fx a gamepad or joystick.
  * `Wand-based control:` The user controls the VR system using a wand which is tracked by its position and rotation (6 Degrees of Freedom).
- * `Wand-based control (Rotational only):` The user controls the VR system using a wand which is tracked by its rotation (3 Degrees of Freedom).
+ * `Wand-based control (Rotational only):` The user controls the VR system using a wand which is tracked only by its rotation (3 Degrees of Freedom).
  * `Free-hand control:` The user controls the VR system using free movement of their hands.
  * `Free-hand and Finger control:` The user controls the VR system using free movement of their hands and fingers.
  * `One-handed control:` The user controls the VR system by wielding a controller in one hand.
- * `Two-handed control:` The user controls the VR system by wielding a controller in both hands.
+ * `Two-handed control:` The user controls the VR system by wielding controllers in both hands.

 ### VR Environment Tracking
 How signals are sent between the sensors and controllers (if any), to track the user's actions.

- * `Emitting Sensor Tower:` User actions are tracked through sensors in the environment emitting signals to track passive controllers.
+ * `Emitting Sensor Tower:` User actions are tracked through sensors in the environment which emit signals to track passive controllers.
  * `Emitting Controller:` User actions are tracked through controllers which emit signals to passive sensors.
- * `Emitting VR Headset:` User actions are tracked through sensors on the VR headset emitting signals to track passive controllers.
+ * `Emitting VR Headset:` User actions are tracked through sensors on the VR headset which emit signals to track passive controllers.

 ### VR Environment Setup
 How many sensor towers in the real world are set up to track user actions.